Philippines

 Processing Time:

-2-3 days for most locations Up to 1-2 weeks for government offices 6 months or more for military locations or support
+Two to three days for most locations.
+Up to one to two weeks for government offices.
+Six months or more for military locations or support.
+Identify the correct authority and timeline for each location early.

 Cost: